1995 Academy League

 The 1995 Academy League was the second tier/division of British speedway.
 It was effectively the same division of teams that had competed in the 1994 British League Division 3 but was renamed because the British League Division 1 and 2 had merged.

 Summary

+Iwade speedway returned under a new promotion and new team name of Sittingbourne Crusaders.
+Cleveland Bays withdrew during the season and their results were expunged.

 The title was won by Berwick Bandits who had also won the previous season's Division 3 title.